 - S4.6.1 Adjusted Cost The final cost for the vehicle including penalties - S4.6.2 Amended Cost The cost of the vehicle after modification by the competition addendum - S4.6.3 Bill of Material A hierarchical list of all parts of the vehicle.
 A BOM lists every item that is on the vehicle but also shows the relationships between these items, for example showing the parts that make up an assembly.
 A Costed Bill of Material (CBOM) is a standard BOM that includes cost information including cost of purchased parts, raw materials and processes that go into manufacturing the vehicle. - S4.6.4 Category Each table has numerous entries which describe a classification of entry.
-For example there are several types of hose clamps, and all have various costs.
-The category of hose clamp may be worm drive, constant tension, etc. - S4.6.5 Cost The cost for each item from the materials table is simply the quantity multiplied by the unit cost. - S46.6 Cost Report All materials, including electronic and hard copy, submitted for judging - S4.6.7 Cost Score Refers to the total number of points out of 100 earned in the Cost Event - S4.6.8 Cost Tables All tables that list costs for objects and processes - S4.6.9 Design for Manufacture and Assembly (DFMA) The process where parts are designed for ease of manufacture and assembly, resulting in lower cost. - S4.6.10 Fasteners Table A Cost Table that consists of not only traditional fasteners such as bolts, nuts and rivets but also adhesives, hose clamps and retaining rings. - S4.6.11 Fixed Cost Costs associated with production that are independent of volume produced.
-Fixed cost items, such as tooling, are converted to variable costs when included in the Cost Report. - S4.6.12 Initial Cost The cost of the vehicle submitted for initial judging in the Cost Report. - S4.6.13 Lean Manufacture A methodology for producing goods that emphasizes the elimination of waste and improvement in process flow with the goal of optimizing the cost and quality of goods. - S4.6.14 Materials Table Lists the costs for raw materials used to manufacture parts built by the teams and also of finished parts purchased by the teams.
+For example, there are several types of hose clamps, and all have various costs.
+The category of hose clamp may be worming drive, constant tension, etc. - S4.6.5 Cost The cost for each item from the materials table is simply the quantity multiplied by the unit cost. - S46.6 Cost Report All materials, including electronic and hard copy, submitted for judging - S4.6.7 Cost Score Refers to the total number of points out of 100 earned in the Cost Event - S4.6.8 Cost Tables All tables that list costs for objects and processes - S4.6.9 Design for Manufacture and Assembly (DFMA) The process where parts are designed for ease of manufacture and assembly, resulting in lower cost. - S4.6.10 Fasteners Table A Cost Table that consists of not only traditional fasteners such as bolts, nuts and rivets but also adhesives, hose clamps and retaining rings. - S4.6.11 Fixed Cost Costs associated with production that are independent of volume produced.
+Fixed cost items, such as tooling, are converted to variable costs when included in the Cost Report. - S4.6.12 Initial Cost The cost of the vehicle submitted for initial judging in the Cost Report. - S4.6.13 Lean Manufacture A methodology for producing goods that emphasizes the elimination of waste and improvement in process flow with the goal of optimizing the cost and quality of goods. - S4.6.14 Materials Table Lists the costs for raw materials used to manufacture parts built by the teams and also of finished parts purchased by the teams. - S4.6.15 Minimum Constraint Design (MCD) A design methodology emphasizing elimination of redundant constraints in the attachment of parts.
+Each part requires constraint in six degrees of freedom and additional constraints can make assembly difficult, force tight tolerances and increase the cost of manufactured goods.